mholling/nswtopo/doc/command/overlay.md

 # Description

 Use the *overlay* command to overlay GPX and KML files on the map.
 You can add both tracks (paths) and areas (polygons).
 Tracks can be added from GPX files, typically recorded by a GPS device.
-You can create KML files by using *Google Earth* to trace out paths and polygons in various colours and styles.
+Create KML files by using *Google Earth* to trace out paths and polygons in various colours and styles.

 # Adding Styles